RajatJangra2653/aroworkshop/_entries/Lab 2 - ARO Internals.md

 Using environment variables is an easy way to change application behavior without requiring code changes.
 It allows different deployments of the same application to potentially behave differently based on the environment variables, and OpenShift makes it simple to set, view, and update environment variables for Pods/Deployments.

-1. Click on *ENV Variables* in the left menu.
+1. In the OSToy app click on *ENV Variables* in the left menu.

    ![Home Page](../media/managedlab/env-variables.png)
 1. This will display the environment variables available to the OSToy application.
 We added three as defined in the deployment spec of `ostoy-fe-deployment.yaml` here: